• Log in

 While not as sophisticated as dedicated platforms like ActiveCampaign, Brevo’s marketing automation builder handles the most common automation needs effectively.

 The interface lets you build logical sequences triggered by specific subscriber actions—email opens, link clicks, website visits, or form submissions.
-The conditional paths weren’t as flexible as I might have liked, but they sufficiently handled the basic “if this, then that” logic needed for moderately personalized follow-ups.
+The conditional paths weren’t as flexible as I might have liked—especially when paired with Brevo’s automation templates which do most heavy lifting for you—but they sufficiently handled the basic “if this, then that” logic needed for moderately personalized follow-ups.

 Within each automation, you can personalize messages using tags, custom fields, or engagement metrics.
 The scheduling tools include delay blocks that help space your emails appropriately—crucial for nurturing leads without overwhelming them.
-Overall, Brevo’s automation features offer a user-friendly, reliable foundation for streamlined yet personalized email workflows.
+Overall, email automation features offer a user-friendly, reliable foundation for streamlined yet personalized automated workflows.

 I’ve been exploring Brevo’s CRM and sales features, and they’re impressively comprehensive for a free tool.
-Beyond deal tracking, Brevo’s contact management and segmentation features help centralize customer data and streamline personalized outreach.
+Beyond deal tracking, Brevo’s contact management and segmentation features help centralize customer data and streamline personalized outreach—especially if you need multi-user access for teams handling sales and marketing together.

 It’s worth pointing out that Brevo doesn’t sell itself as a full-on CRM platform, and it shows.
 For example, you can’t merge duplicate contacts, and the contact screen itself can’t be customized.
 As a result, the layout becomes cluttered and hard to manage when many custom properties are in use.